 Video conferencing has continued to gain popularity and the industry has seen several advances over the last year.
-UCC firms like Cisco and others in the industry have breathed new life into the concept of telemedicine, adding functions that increased security (as well as) confidentiality.
+UCC firms like Zoom and others have breathed new life into the space by leveraging the rapid advancements in generative AI.

 Hybrid Work Expected to Persist